Achievable logoAchievable logo

 Most of the communications rules that apply to broker-dealers and agents also apply to investment advisers and IARs.
 Advisers and IARs are subject to additional restrictions because they have a fiduciary duty to clients.

-NASAA rules prohibit any of the following from appearing in an investment adviser’s or IAR’s public communication:
+NASAA rules restrict the following in an investment adviser’s or IAR’s public communication:

 Sidenote